kyunwang/performance-matters/audit.md

 # The audit documentation

-This documents documents the audit
+This documents documents the audit.

+*The status written under network tab are the averages and may be off a few ms with each load.*

 ## Table of Contents
 - [Settings & Tools](#setting-&-tools)